kloeggaa/APK-1/README.md

 2. Open the project in Android Studio

-3. Build and run the app
+3. Build and run the app on an emulator or physical device

 ## Development

-The app is built using:
+This project is built with:
 - Java
 - Android SDK
 - Material Design Components
+- Gradle build system

 ## License